xxao/linque/README.md

 ### .sort(key, reverse)
 Sorts elements of current sequence by using default comparer or selected item's key.
 If the key provides multiple columns, the sorting direction can be specified for each individual column.
 This call fully evaluates current sequence.
+This functionality is also available as a *linque.multisort(sequence, key, reverse)* utility function.

 ```python
 data = (8, 0, 2, 3, 5, 1, 6, 7, 4, 9)